-Every successful venture starts with a spark of idea and innovation, a solution to a problem, a way to make life easier, or a simpler approach to a complex and old challenge.
-This spark evolves into what we call a business concept.
+Every successful business, from the large corporations that we all know to the small businesses starts with an idea.
+This idea can be a solution to a specific problem of a group of people, or a way to make life easier for the general public.
+It could also be a simpler approach to a complicated challenge.
+This preliminary idea is what we call a business concept.

-It is the backbone that gives direction and purpose to a business idea and helps entrepreneurs strategize how to enter the market with a competitive advantage.
-But it is more than that, so let’s dive more to find out what is a business concept.
+It is the backbone that gives direction and purpose to a business idea and helps entrepreneurs strategize how to enter the market competitively.
+However, it is more than just thinking of an idea, it will involve several steps that need to be accomplished for a business to be grown out of it.

 What is a business concept?